Caphyon/advinst-github-action/README.md

 ### Contact us

 We would love to hear your feedback!
-Tell us how to improve this  action at [support at advancedinstaller dot com](support@advancedinstaller.com), or open a [Github Issue](https://github.com/Caphyon/advinst-github-action/issues).
+Tell us how to improve this  action at ***support at advancedinstaller dot com***, or open a [Github Issue](https://github.com/Caphyon/advinst-github-action/issues).